willo32/google-drive-upload-action/README.md

 #### `credentials` (Required):
 A service account public/private key pair encoded in base64.

 [Generate and download your credentials in JSON format](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys)

 Run `base64 my_service_account_key.json > encoded.txt` and paste the encoded string into a github secret.

 #### `parent_folder_id` (Required):
 The id of the drive folder where you want to upload your file.
-It is the set of characters after the last `/` in your address bar (from your Internet browser).
-You must share the folder with the service account unless you specify a `owner`.
+It is the string of characters after the last `/` when browsing to your folder URL.
+You must share the folder with the service account (using its email address) unless you specify a `owner`.

 #### `name` (Optional):
 The name of the file to be uploaded.
-Set to the target filename if not specified.
+Set to the `target` filename if not specified.

 #### `child_folder` (Optional):
 A sub-folder where to upload your file.
 It will be created if non-existent and must remain unique.
 Useful to organize your drive like so: